 Add marinara sauce and water and cover for 20 minutes to soften the cabbage.

-Once cabbage is soft, add all remaining ingredients including cheese rind (except cooked pasta) and cook on low/medium for another 15 minutes till heated through
+Once cabbage is soft, add all remaining ingredients (except cooked pasta) and cook on low/medium for another 15 minutes till heated through

 Remove the cheese "rind" and add pasta at end for another 5 minutes to heat